nano-go/regexcv/README.md

 3. Remove the `ε-closure` of the NFA.

 # Getting Started
-Regexcv is wrote in Java, so the JRE(1.8 or more) is required.
+Regexcv is wrote in Java.
+If you want to run this tool on your computer, the JRE(1.8 or more) is required.

 Download jar:
 ``` shell